mkbabb/mkbabb/README.md

 # Hi, I'm Mike.

-I'm a `systems analyst`/`code monkey 🐵`/`.*` at [@TheFridayInstitute](https://github.com/TheFridayInstitute) |
+I'm a data scientist, programmer, and teacher at [@TheFridayInstitute](https://github.com/TheFridayInstitute) |
 [The Friday Institute](https://www.fi.ncsu.edu/) 🐺.

-My current project(s') focus is on data collection and analysis using front-end and back-end technologies.
+My current project(s') focus is on distributed data collection and analysis.

 ### What I'm using.